jeff-hykin/universify/story.md

 # Part 9: Everything Else: Security & Caveats

 Oh yeah, security.
 You should really stop running code from internet strangers.
-Checkout the extensive [how do I verify this isn't malicious](https://github.com/jeff-hykin/universify?tab=readme-ov-file#how-do-i-verify-this-isnt-malicious) section on the universify repo.
+Checkout the relatively-detailed [how do I verify this isn't malicious](https://github.com/jeff-hykin/universify?tab=readme-ov-file#how-do-i-verify-this-isnt-malicious) section on the universify repo.

 Technicalities.
 Alright trolls, lets get this over with.
 This is the section I get to link to in reply to all the inevitable "umm actually" comments.
 1. Side effects / Reliability / Isolation